This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 ZipIo zipIo(&fileZipReader);

-//Name not needed for VFS root directory.
+// Name not needed for the VFS root directory.

 HttpResRdr zipRootDir(&zipIo, NULL);